Skip to main content

 Notching a deck post to create a bearing ledge for the beam is the most structurally risky practice still used in residential deck building.
 When you cut a notch into a 4x4, you remove half the cross-section at the most critical point — the beam bearing location, where the full load transfers from beam to post.
 The remaining wood at the notch is only 1.75 inches wide, creating a stress concentration that can split the post along the grain.

 The IRC now discourages post notching for exactly this reason.
-IRC R507.7 requires that notched posts be evaluated for the reduced cross-section, and many jurisdictions have banned notching of 4x4 deck posts entirely.
+IRC R507.5.2 requires notched posts to be sized for the beam they carry (Table R507.4 footnote d points there directly), and many jurisdictions have banned notching of 4x4 deck posts entirely.
 A 6x6 post notched for a standard 2x beam still retains a 3.5-inch minimum section at the notch — the same as an unnotched 4x4 — which is why 6x6 is the practical minimum when beam-notching is planned.

 The better approach is to use post-to-beam connectors (Simpson Strong-Tie PBS or similar hardware) that bolt the beam to the side of the post without removing any wood.
 These connectors maintain the full post cross-section, eliminate the splitting risk, and are code-accepted in all jurisdictions.
 They cost $8-$15 per connector — far less than the risk of a notched post failure.